 This past spring season I was accepted as a member of the Filmshop collective, a supportive community of filmmakers that regularly collaborate, workshop, and provide constructive feedback on works in progress on a weekly basis.
 Filmshop members actively support each other to help bring each other’s projects to life.
 Filmmaking can sometimes feel isolating, so joining a likeminded community of creatives has been one of the best things for my professional growth.
 It has forced me to do more and work on passion projects more regularly.
 Each week we share a creative goal and try to hold each other accountable on a consistent basis.
 This has been one of my most productive seasons as a filmmaker, and being part of the Filmshop community is one of the best ways to get a film completed.
 There are a tremendous amount of resources available through Filmshop.

 This upcoming Saturday, July 21st at 7 pm, is Filmshop's yearly showcase of short films at Rough Trade NYC in Williamsburg, Brooklyn.
-The latest film that I directed, Settling Up, will premiere this Saturday along with other Filmshop films on the big screen.
-Settling Up was written by Brady Evan Walker, and edited and colored by Patrice D. Bowman, so it is truly a collaborative Filmshop effort.
+The latest film that I directed will screen this Saturday along with other Filmshop films on the big screen.
+Our film was written by Brady Evan Walker, and edited and colored by Patrice D. Bowman, so it is truly a collaborative Filmshop effort.
 Our lead, Jonathan Randell Silver, played the lead in a Sundance short film this year and it was a joy to work with him along with the rest of our cast and crew.
 Some behind the scenes photos are below.
 We look forward to sharing our new film with you on the big screen!
 Tickets can be purchased in advance here, and use code "Filmshop" for 20% off.

 If you or anyone you know is interested in becoming a Filmshop member, we are hosting an open house for prospective members tonight from 7 - 9 pm (Monday 7/16) at the Made in NY Media Center by IFP (30 John Street, Brooklyn, NY 11201) in Dumbo.
 Applications for the 2018 fall season are due next Monday, 7/23 and can be found here.